Consensys/truffle-security/README.md

 ## Configuration

 Currently, the plugin must be activated on a per-project basis.
-Add the following to `truffle.js` in the root directory of your Truffle project:
+Add the following to `truffle-config.js` in the root directory of your Truffle project:

 ```javascript
 module.exports = {
     plugins: [ "truffle-security" ]
 };
 ```

+### MythX Account

 By default, the plugin is configured with a MythX trial account that allows a limited number of requests.
 You can set up a free account on the [MythX website](https://mythx.io) to get full access.